NicoleA89/Seeking-answers-for-current-HR-questions/README.md

 Would you like to expand your professional network in the environment of IT professionals?
 Are you looking for like-minded people or even  for IT professionals as a company?
 Then you know now what to do!

+## Please mind the gap...
-## Q2: How does the salary differ between genders based on years of coding?
+### How does the salary differ between genders based on years of coding?
 ...